jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 ---
 title: "Top Students: What do they do differently?"
 layout: post
-description: "What separates you from someone that's doing better than you?
-What do they do differently with their time?
+description: "What separates you from someone that's doing better?
+What do they do differently?
 Do they know something you don't know?"
 tags: studying, better
 ---